 Any Australian experiencing or impacted by suicidal distress should have access to compassionate, quality and connected services when they need them.
-This recommendation makes critical suggestions to deliver much-needed support to those at-risk, those who have attempted suicide or those who are bereaved by suicide.
+This recommendation makes critical suggestions to deliver muchneeded support to those at-risk, those who have attempted suicide or those who are bereaved by suicide.

-Despite substantial Commonwealth investment, much more work is required to achieve universal access to aftercare.
-Bilateral agreements with New South Wales and Victoria, the Northern Territory, Queensland and the Australian Capital Territory commit to universal aftercare in these jurisdictions.
-However, no such clear
+Despite substantial commonwealth investment, much more work is required to achieve universal access to aftercare.
+Bilateral agreements with all jurisdictions, except South Australia, confirm commitments to universal aftercare, including agreement to continue and expand aftercare services and trial enhancements to service models.